xlsksh1/xtts-mantella-custom-voices-pack/README.md

 If you wish to run this somewhere else, you can just grab the latest Docker build: `docker pull koukidevdocks/xtts-mantella-custom-voices-pack:main`.

+On run, you may do `docker run --gpus=all -p 8020:8020 koukidevdocks/xtts-mantella-custom-voices-pack:main`.

 ## List of Custom NPCs

 Below is a list of NPCS.
 If you do contribute to the latent_speaker, please be sure to add the NPC here as well for documentation.